micmejia/bible-dump/NKJV/Matthew/Matt 4.md

 The people who sat in darkness have seen a great light, And upon those who sat in the region and shadow of death Light has dawned."

 ###### 17
-From that time Jesus began to preach and to say, "Repent, for the kingdom of heaven [^c]is at hand." ## Four Fishermen Called as Disciples
+From that time Jesus began to preach and to say, "Repent, for the kingdom of heaven is at hand." ## Four Fishermen Called as Disciples

 ###### 18
 And Jesus, walking by the Sea of Galilee, saw two brothers, Simon called Peter, and Andrew his brother, casting a net into the sea; for they were fishermen.